Millicent Goldschmidt: Advocacy

 Goldschmidt is a long-time advocate for women in science, both through her mentorship and through her involvement in organisations supporting their career development.
-She has served as President of the Gulf Chapter of the Association of Women in Science.
+She has served as president of the Gulf Chapter of the Association of Women in Science.
 In 2007, she was appointed to the ASM's Committee on the Status of Women in Microbiology.
 She initiated the creation of ASM awards for women in microbiology at the postdoctoral level.
-Goldschmidt has also established an award for female graduate students microbiology, awarded yearly starting in 2012.
+She also established an award for female graduate students microbiology, awarded yearly, starting in 2012.
 At UT Houston, her advocacy led to the creation of courses to prevent sexual harassment.

-Goldschmidt has also served on the Board of Education and Training of the ASM and remains active on the advisory board for the society's Texas Branch.
+Goldschmidt has served on the Board of Education and Training of the ASM, and remains active on the advisory board for the society's Texas branch.
 In 1978, she wrote an article promoting microbiology to students at the secondary level, illustrating the many potential career areas.
 As part of her involvement with the National Association of Biology Teachers, she took on the role of chairperson of the Texas Outstanding Biology Teacher Award Committee.